angeltoast/obhelper/README.md

 **Currently released for testing only - not ready for deployment.**

-*At this stage of development, it will be safer for you to download the script to a testing directory, with a copy of your menu.xml in the same location.
+*Unfortunately, due to illness, I have been unable to continue development.
+If anyone would like to clone the project and carry it forward, that would be nice.
+In the meantime, it will be safer for you to download the script to a testing directory, with a copy of your menu.xml in the same location.
 Run it with  ./obh.sh*

 * obhelper uses the Yad suite of GTK dialogs for display, so please make sure that you have Yad installed;
 *	Changes are not saved to menu.xml during a session.
 If you are happy with the changes at any stage, you can make them permanent by clicking 'Save'.
 If you leave the session without saving, all changes will be discarded;